10 Reasons Why Creeping Fig (Ficus pumila) is Dying & How to Revive It

 1. Pest infestations

-Creeping Fig is prone to aphids, mealybugs, scale insects and spider mites which are prevalent in dry conditions.
+Creeping Fig is attacked by aphids, mealybugs, scale insects and spider mites which are prevalent in dry conditions.
 These insects suck the plant sap causing the plant to be dehydrated, wilted, stunted, and begins to die.

 How to fix it

-• Set the pot on a wet pebble tray or grow the plant in a well-lit bathroom and other humid areas in the home to increase humidity.
+• Set the pot on a wet pebble tray, use a cool mist humidifier or grow the plant in a well-lit bathroom and other humid areas in the home to increase humidity.

 • Maintain the plant well pruned by removal of dead and yellow foliage to discourage pest infestations.